About Veterinary Care in Wantage

 Top-rated veterinary clinics in Wantage

-There are 5 veterinary clinics in Wantage, with an average Google rating of 4.6★.
-All clinics in Wantage provide care for dogs and cats, and none offer farm or large-animal services.
-Only one clinic offers emergency or out-of-hours care, and there is no 24-hour veterinary cover locally.
-All clinics have websites, and the total reviews across all clinics number 427, indicating strong community engagement and service utilization.
-Two clinics offer veterinary nurse training, enhancing their service depth.
-The town has strong overall clinic depth, with key services available across multiple providers, ensuring comprehensive care for pets in Wantage.
+There are 5 veterinary clinics in Wantage, with an average Google rating of 4.7★.
+Three clinics handle services for dogs and cats, while one clinic offers farm or large-animal services.
+Only one clinic provides emergency or out-of-hours care, and there is no 24-hour veterinary cover available locally.

 Best Rated Veterinary Clinics in Wantage, Oxfordshire